sagyzdop/blog/_posts/2025-01-30-Pumping-Lemma.md

 \text{Not Pumpable} \implies \text{Non-Regular}
 $$

-But this does **NOT** mean if the language is pumpable it is regular.
-Pumping Lemma is a tool that can be used to show that some languages are not regular.
-However, it cannot be used to show that a language is regular.
-However, we can use the negation of the statement to prove that the language is non-regular.
-Negating the statement we get:
+But this does **NOT** mean if the language is pumpable – it is regular, i.e. it cannot be used to prove that a language is regular.
+However, pumping lemma is a tool that can be used to prove that a language is non-regular.
+We can use the negation of the lemma:

 $$
 % Negation of Pumping Lemma